anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 IETF draft ae-10 -> ae-11:

 * In response to AD review by Mahesh Jethanandani,
+  - replace most occurrences of 'Note:' by 'Note that' or the like
   - move 2nd paragraph of abstract to the introduction
   - fix several ambiguities and hard-to-read sentences
   - make wording more consistent, in particular: 'certification request'